E-HomeWork/E-HomeWork/README.md

 ## Parsing

-For memory and efficiency proposes I have used GSON.
-A library that SAX parses the network calls.
+For memory and efficiency purposes, I have used GSON.
+GSON is a library that SAX parses the network calls.
 JSONObject is a DOM parser that always forms contiguous Strings in memory that represent the JSON.
-I've seen JSON parse large sets of data and fragment memory significantly enough that it causes OutOfMemory Exceptions.
+I've seen JSONObject parse large sets of data and fragment memory significantly enough that it causes OutOfMemory Exceptions.
+Therefore I have chosen GSON as my go to parser.

-GSON allows you to build objects (with easy to use annotations) in memory without using a contiguous String to represent the JSON, which considerably cuts down on the possibility of Fragmentation.
+GSON allows you to build objects (with easy to use annotations) in memory without using a contiguous String to represent the JSON, which considerably cuts down on the possibility of memory fragmentation.

-The alternative is to parse the data manually and store it into the data base as you go, avoiding putting the entire model into memory at once.
-In the case of this application, and most applications, the time it would have taken to write the parsing manually would not make the trade off of less memory consumption worth it.
+The alternative is to parse the data manually and store it into the database as you go, avoiding putting the entire model into memory at once.
+In the case of this application, and most applications, the time it would have taken to write the parsing and incremental saving manually would not make the trade off betweeb time spent coding and memory consumption worth it.

 ## Logging